dclive/SurfaceLaptopGo/README.md

 Made with help from the Dortania Ice Lake laptop guide, https://github.com/olm3ca/Surface-Laptop-Go (for the Ice Lake i5-1035G1 graphics fix .plist), and https://github.com/Xiashangning/BigSurface (for better trackpad, sleep, power - although it seems not to work well at the moment).
 Read all three and become familiar with the information in the articles.

-Next steps:  Fix sleep/wake issues, fix brightness issues.
-Other than that, it's not a bad laptop.

 Tested with:  12.5.1.
 That's it.
 These are early days yet.

 V1.01 Changes: